DropMania/videoclash/README.md

     -   best video gets voted by chat
 -   Tier-List
     -   singelplayer
-    -   basic tier List
+    -   basicly tier List
+    -   submission option:
-    -   chat submitts a number of videos
+        -   chat submitts a number of videos to be ranked
+        -   only player submitts all videos to be ranked
     -   streamer ranks them in the tier-list
     -   game-options:
         -   topic
         -   submission-options:
             -   channel-points submissions
             -   chat submissions
+                -   who can submit?
+                    -   all => default
+                    -   sub-only?   => how do you check this?
+                    -   vip only?   => how do you check this?
+                    -   subs + vip?   => how do you check this?
             -   web-page submissions
+            -   force login to submit?
         -   Max-video count
+            -   default: 50?
+            -   max: infinite
         -   max submissions per user
+            -   default: 1
+            -   max: infinite
         -   max video-lenght
     -   display-ideas:
         -   small card for submission display